kif/pyFAI_publi/answer2.rst

-I have the feeling you are looking for something like this: doi:10.1016/j.procs.2011.04.061 but I have the feeling the iPython notebook gets more momentum recently.
+I have the feeling you are looking for something like this: doi:10.1016/j.procs.2011.04.061 but I have the feeling the iPython notebook got more momentum recently.

 To partially answer your question: when pyFAI saves the (processed) data, most parameters used for the processing are saved as metadata which is already a good start.